Airine/CP3106-slides/index.md

 # Docker

-- For deployment convenience, I buildup a docker container.
-With the tool, it can easily run the **PoA** blockchain network.
+- For deployment convenience, I builtup a docker container.
+With this tool, it can easily run the **PoA** blockchain network.

 #### Why PoA (Clique PoA consensus)
-- Fast
 - Allows blocks to be mined as-needed without excessive CPU and memory consumption.
 - Producing blocks when there are transactions waiting to be "mined".